 During its time as a show-promoting Association, "the City" has had only six Chairmen: Mr W C Yates, then Mr P Shillcock who was succeeded by Mr John MacDougall who also became Chairman of the Kennel Club, Mr Ron Bradbury, and Mr Mike Stockman who was recently succeeded by Mr Bill King.

 Mr Owen Grindey remained Secretary of the Association until his death, after which his widow the late Mrs Olive Grindey took over the position.
 It is interesting to note that from 1944 until after the Championship Show in 1994 (a period of 50 years) the Grindey's had run the City of Birmingham Shows!
-The current Secretary, and only the third in the Association's history, is Mr Keith A W Young who is assisted by his wife June.
+The current Secretary is only the fourth in the Association's history, taking over this year from Mr Keith A W Young, who was ably assisted by his wife June, having been at the helm for 20 years.
+Both Keith and June were made Honorary Life members of the Association in recognition of the wonderful service they have given to the Association.